 - Chest pain

 If you suspect that you or someone else have overdosed on Albuterol, seek emergency care immediately, or contact a nurse through the Poison Help Line 1-800-222-1222.

-If you’ve missed your Albuterol dosage, you can take it as soon as you remember.
+If you’ve missed your Albuterol for cough dosage, you can take it as soon as you remember.
 However, if it’s almost time for your next dose, skip the dose you missed and continue with your schedule.
 Never double up on your Albuterol nebulizer dosage or tablets, as this can be fatal.

 Albuterol Uses- What is Albuterol used for?

 Albuterol is used in the treatment and prevention of bronchospasm.
 Bronchospasm is when the muscles of the bronchi (airways) in your lungs tighten, thereby limiting oxygen intake.
 Bronchospasm is common among people with asthma and chronic obtrusive pulmonary disease (COPD).

 - Chest pain and tightness

 Albuterol is commonly used in pets (cats and dogs) to offer fast relief from breathing problems and asthma attacks.
 Similar to human beings, Albuterol for asthma and bronchitis in dogs works by opening the airways making it easy to breathe.